 Seeing is “the simple act of actively noticing things”

 For centuries thinkers have explored different approaches to liberate us from the dilemmas of binary thinking that often govern decisions by rote.
 From ideas like Occam's Razor and the Anti-Razor's, to Feynman's Cargo Cult Science, to Galileo's tenets of thinking, to Anatol Rapaport's rules of debate, or the epic masterpieces of the modernist artists, each in their own way insist on acknowledging a certain kind of ignorance as the departure points for learning.
-In other words, how can we learn anything if we know all already.
+In other words, how can we learn anything if we know everything already.
 The mistakes we make and the unknowns we struggle with are essential to discovering the bigger picture we are trying to better understand.
-For many of us, we often treat the works of our ancestors as either oddities or just inherited parts of the cultural scenery, left to be unexamined.
+For many of us, we often treat the works of our ancestors as either oddities or just inherited parts of a cultural scenery, left to be unexamined.
 Yet their value resides in an ability to understand how past cultural evolutions, social mores, and technological influences emerged and shaped our human condition.
 What makes Occam's Razor, Galileo's theories, Virginia Woolf's fevered writings, or Feynman's work so vital is that they remind us of a world and an evolution that we often take for granted.
 Their artworks or inventions as objects remain less vital to us than the thinking behind them — a creative urge to see past the default categories into other times and places.
 Their works have come to represent not the obvious surface of things, but the power that lies hidden beyond the familiar and obvious.
 After all, as Marilynne Robinson wrote, "the beautiful persists, and so do eloquence and depth of thought, and they belong to all of us because they are the most pregnant evidence we can have of what is possible in us."
 Her words capture the spirit of wonder that searches across the seemingly mundane to discover our connecting cords, despite the fear to realize what they may hold.
 "Do not obey in advance" argues historian Timothy Snyder, look longer and see more.
 And what more could it be all about?

 — michael graf